jones58/typespotting/README.md

   - It was good to realise that I could minimise the svg code in vscodium.

 TODO:
-rename and resize the images in levels, cut down to 20.
+- rename and resize the images in levels, cut down to 20.
+- font
+- see above planning steps

 DOM
 [] be able to use time intervals in Javascript